emanuelefirmani/get-git-english/docs/internal.rst

-Here you have another difference from SVN: in SVN ``add`` serves to put a file under versioning and it has to be executed only once; in git it serves to save a file inside the ``index`` and it's an operation that has to be repeated at every ``commit``.
+Here you have another difference from SVN: in SVN ``add`` serves to put a file under versioning and it has to be executed only once; in git it serves to save a file inside ``index`` and it's an operation that has to be repeated at every ``commit``.

 When you run ``git add`` , git repeats what it had already done before: